 Role of Employment Agreements.
 The Company considers employment agreements to be an important part of recruiting and retaining qualified executive officers.
 All of the Named Executive Officers, other than Mr. Richardson, have entered into employment agreements.
 The employment agreements with each of the Named Executive Officers establish initial base compensation and ongoing annual cash incentive opportunity as a percentage of base compensation.
-These employment agreements are described in further detail beginning on page 25.
+These employment agreements are described in further detail beginning on page 30.
 Due to his substantial equity stake in the Company, the Compensation Committee does not believe that an employment agreement with Mr. Richardson is necessary to achieve the retention goals served by employment agreements with the other Named Executive Officers.

 Role of Compensation Benchmarking.
 One of the fundamental objectives of the Company's compensation program is that total compensation be externally competitive.
-To achieve this objective, the CEO and the Compensation Committee rely on publicly available information related to competitive compensation, internal equity comparisons and general market trends in executive compensation.
+To achieve this objective, the CEO and the Compensation Committee rely on publicly available information related to competitive compensation, based on similarly sized companies in the industries in which the Company operates, internal equity comparisons and general market trends in executive compensation.